spencerpauly/awesome-notion/README.md

 ## Articles
 - [The NBA in Notion: A Practical Example of Databases](https://www.notion.vip/the-nba-in-notion-a-practical-example-of-databases/) - An article discussing how Notion databases work using an NBA database as an example.

+## Renderers
+- [React Notion](https://github.com/splitbee/react-notion) - A React renderer for Notion pages.
+Use Notion as CMS for blog, documentation or personal site.
+- [React Notion X](https://github.com/NotionX/react-notion-x) - Extended version of react-notion project.
+Support for more blocks of notes and provides more features, such as dark mode.
+- [Vue Notion](https://github.com/janniks/vue-notion) - A Vue renderer for Notion pages.
+Use Notion as CMS for blog, documentation or personal site, ported to vue from React Notion.

+## Notion as Blog CMS
+- [Notion Blog](https://github.com/ijjk/notion-blog) - It is a tool that uses Next.js to generate Notion as static blog web pages.
+- [Notablog](https://github.com/dragonman225/notablog) - Generate a minimalistic blog from Notion table.
+- [Next.js Notion Starter Kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit) - A starter kit using React Notion X to build into SSG with Next.js.
+- [React Notion Blog](https://github.com/splitbee/react-notion-blog) - Notion blog boilerplate using React Notion to build into SSG with Next.js.

 ## Contribute